 Spain dentist review: “He was one of the best dentists I have visited”

-Despite speaking quite good Spanish, this reviewer was keen to find a dentist with whom he could communicate in English.
+Despite speaking quite good Spanish, the patient in this Spain dentist review was keen to find a dentist in Spain with whom he could communicate in English.
 He did a lot of online research checking forums and websites, but he still had to visit a few dentists in Barcelona before finding one he was happy with.

 The first was one of the “big clinics” which offer a free checkup but then “give you a quote that makes you wonder if you really need all these things”.
 In addition, he says, the hygiene standards were not as he had expected.